Skip to main content

 The Process B record that was added in the previous chapter,

-, needs to be edited to add the buttons that will navigate you to Process A and Process C.
+, needs to be edited to add the buttons that will navigate you to Process A and Process C. Each button will have an On Click event and when clicked, the functions will execute and select the respective processes.

 1. Select Tasks in the menu.